HirohitoHigashi/mruby-mio/mruby-sysfs-gpio/README.md

 This is an implementation of the GPIO class library for Linux.
 Follows [mruby, mruby/c common I/O API guidelines.](https://github.com/mruby/microcontroller-peripheral-interface-guide)

+This library uses the Linux sysfs.
+Works well on 32-bit and 64-bit OS.

 ## Installation